A Local-global principle for isogenies of composite degree: Group theoretic analysis of for odd

 Let $H \subseteq \GL_2(\zz/\ell^3 \zz)$ be the subgroup generated by

-$H$ is not contained in a Borel mod $\ell^3$ as the only two Borels containing $X$ are the upper and lower-triangular matrices. $M$ itself is contained in a Borel, as
+$H$ is not contained in a Borel subgroup mod $\ell^3$ as the only two Borel subgroups containing $X$ are the upper and lower-triangular matrices. $M$ itself is contained in a Borel, as

-Hence $H$ cannot be the image of the mod $\ell^3$ Galois representation of an elliptic curve $E$ satisfying the strict conclusions of the local-to-global principle (it also fails ``up to isogeny").
-All that remains is to show that it satisfies the hypotheses -- that is that every element is contained in a Borel.
+Hence $H$ cannot be the image of the mod $\ell^3$ Galois representation of an elliptic curve $E$ satisfying the strict conclusions of the local-to-global principle ($\C(E)$ also fails the conclusions of the local-global principle).
+All that remains is to show that it satisfies the hypotheses -- that is that every element is contained in a Borel subgroup.

-To show this, we may replace $H$ with the quotient by all scaler matrices $\pp H$.
+To show this, we may replace $H$ with the quotient by all scalar matrices $\pp H$.
 In this case we have the relations $M^{\ell^3} = 1, X^2 = 1, XMX = M^{-1}$.
 This implies that we have an exact sequence

-where the last map counts the number of copies of $X$ in a word modulo $2$.
-If the image in $\zz/2 \zz$ is $1$, then mod $\ell$, the matrix is of the form $ $, and hence has distinct eigenvalues mod $\ell$.
+where the last map counts the number of copies of $X$ modulo $2$.
+If the image in $\zz/2 \zz$ is $1$, then mod $\ell$, the matrix is of the form $ $ (modulo scalars), and hence has distinct eigenvalues mod $\ell$.
 Lemma \ref{hensel} guarantees that the same is true mod $\ell^3$, and it is necessarily diagonalizable, hence contained in a Borel.
 If a matrix is in the kernel of this map, then it is in the group generated by $M$, and hence contained in a Borel. \end{rem}